fbpx

 Digital Parental Controls

-Many parents find physical parental controls insufficient, therefore turn to the digital method.
+Many parents find physical parental controls insufficient and, therefore turn to the digital method.
 The reason is you don’t always have physical access to your child or their smartphone (which is glued to them in most cases).
 If they’re at school or having a slumber party at a friend’s house, the only way you can make sure they don’t overuse their phone is to lock it remotely or block their access to unnecessary apps.
 And this can only be achieved by using parental control apps.

 In activating digital parental control features on your child’s devices, you should consider certain factors.
 For instance: